 Show badges in a way that displays Advisor expertise

 Add product focus section and make sure interests align accordingly

 Add ability to follow and unfollow

 No broker section for MVP

 While demographics are changing, the world of finance is strongly male and Caucasian.
-Sometimes we have to design the world we want to see.
-I assembled a user set comprised of diverse ages, genders, and races in order to promote a more inclusive landscape.
+I assembled a user set comprised of diverse ages, genders, and races in order to project an inclusive community.